dflydev/dflydev-fig-cookies/README.md

 #### Modify a Request Cookie

-The `modify' method allows for replacing the contents of a cookie based on the current cookie with the specified name.
+The `modify` method allows for replacing the contents of a cookie based on the current cookie with the specified name.
 The third argument is a `callable` that takes a `Cookie` instance as its first argument and is expected to return a `Cookie` instance.